platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 opt out of restoring the code.
 To do so, restore the backup using the CLI, and use the `--no-code` flag.
 {{% /note %}}

-When you restore previously deleted containers, you can specify a different resource initialization strategy for them.

 {{< /codetabs >}}